 The Advanced Placement (AP) Program is a collaborative effort between motivated students, dedicated teachers, and committed high schools.
 It allows millions of students in more than 16 000 high schools worldwide, the opportunity to study university-level curriculum and possibly earn advanced-standing for university courses before completing high school.
 Students participating in the Advanced Placement’s enriched curriculum, statistically experience higher success at post-secondary programs.
 Currently, we offer enrichment and AP studies in selected visual art and mathematics courses.

-In grade 12, AP courses will be offered in first semester due to the writing of AP exams in May.
-Exams are graded in the United States under stringent guidelines and students who choose to write an AP exam must pay a fee of approximately $95.00.
+In grade 12, AP courses will be offered in first semester as AP exams are written in May.
+These exams are graded in the United States under stringent guidelines and students who choose to write an AP exam must pay a fee of approximately $95.00.

 The AP program is excellent preparation for continued success in post-secondary studies and ensures a smooth transition to university course work.

 For more information about the AP program please contact:

 705-324-3556 ext 37015 firstname.lastname@example.org